PrefectHQ/prefect-aws/docs/ecs_guide.md

 ```

 !!! tip
     Depending on the requirements of your flows, it is advised to create a [second role for your ECS tasks](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html).
 This role will contain the permissions required by the ECS tasks in which your flows will run.
-For example, if your workflow loads data into an S3 bucket, you would need a role with additional permissions specific to accessing S3.
+For example, if your workflow loads data into an S3 bucket, you would need a role with additional permissions to access S3.

 ### 3. Attach the policy to the role